TuckerL-OSU/CS361-GISTool-Group23/CS361-GISTool-Group23/Image Unit Test/README.md

 Image 1 and Image 2 should be the same image.
 Image 1 and Image 3 should be the same dimensions, but contain different images.
 Image 1 and Image 4 should be different dimensions.
+Damage type can be either road or flood.
+If a non-existant type is entered, the program will notify the user.

 #### Compilation
 ```